sulfuror/rescript-sh/docs/home/commands/logs-cmd.md

 ```

 ### Flags
-- `-W, --view [logfile]`: Display the full output of a selected log file in the terminal.
+- `-V, --view [logfile]`: Display the full output of a selected log file in the terminal.
 - `-R, --remove [logfile]`: Delete a specific log file.
 (Use `all` instead of a filename to delete all logs for this repository).

 ### Examples